microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 Test scene shows you in a simple way, how to respond to user's gaze using the Input module.
 It also shows you how to respond to the user's tap gesture.

+In this scene, under the InputManager prefab > GesturesInput, the script GamepadInput.cs helps map the Xbox gamepad buttons to gestures.
+Press A to air tap.

+#### NavigationRotateTest.unity
+Test scene shows how to respond to user's navigation gesture by rotating the cube along Y axis.

+In this scene, under the InputManager prefab > GesturesInput, the script GamepadInput.cs helps map the Xbox gamepad buttons to gestures.
+With A pressed rotate the left joystick to trigger the navigation gesture.

+#### GamepadTest.unity
+This scene has some objects in there which respond to the Xbox gamepad input.
+It also has the HoloToolkitCameraParent prefab which is useful for testing teleporting scenarios for occluded devices.
+Cube:
+Press A to air tap.
+Press A and left joystick to rotate the cube.

+Quad:
+Gaze at the quad and press Y to teleport to that location.
+Press B to return to the original location.

 #### KeywordManager.unity
 Shows how to use the KeywordManager.cs script to add keywords to your scene.